vitalik239/Graphics_CV/README.md

 You can:
 1. create and remove curves
 2. change degree of current curve
+3. drag selected point
-3. change weight of selected point
+4. change weight of selected point